-Since the RDF-based live sync operates on a perstatement basis, but changes are given on a per-entity basis this implies that during the live sync many queries for checking the states of entity are necessary.
+Since the RDF-based live sync operates on a perstatement basis, but changes are given on a per-entity basis, the implication is, that during the syncronization the states of the entities need to be constantly queried.

 7.3.
 Observations